-Kim has held a solo exhibition titled River of Shadows (KimHeeSoo Art Center, Seoul, Korea, 2023), The Isle (Sansumunhwa, Seoul, Korea, 2021), I Was Far Away (PS SARUBIA, Seoul, Korea, 2019), Distant Voices (POSCO Art Museum, Seoul, Korea, 2016) while participating in many group exhibitions at home and abroad including Time States (SNU Museum of Art, Seoul, Korea, 2023), When the Lemon Becomes Its Own Shadow (WESS, Seoul, Korea, 2021), One Shiny Day (National Gallery of Modern Art, New Delhi, India, 2019), Salt of Jungle (Vietnamese Women's Museum, Hanoi, Vietnam, 2018), Permeated Perspective (Doosan Gallery, New York, USA, 2013).
+Major solo exhibitions include Geographies of Solitude (Hohojae, Seoul, 2026), River of Shadows (Kimheesoo Art Center, Seoul, 2023), The Isle (Sansumunhwa, Seoul, 2021), I Was Far Away (PS Sarubia, Seoul, 2019) and Distant Voices (POSCO Museum, Seoul, 2016).
+KIM has also participated in numerous group exhibitions in Korea and internationally, including The Silhouette of Memory (Sehwa Museum of Art, Seoul, 2026), Time States (SNU Museum of Art, Seoul, 2023), When the Lemon Becomes Its Own Shadow (WESS, Seoul, 2021), As After Sunset Fadeth in the West (Wooran Foundation, Seoul, 2020), One Shiny Day (National Museum of Modern and Contemporary Art, New Delhi, 2019), Salt of the Jungle (Vietnamese Women's Museum, Hanoi, 2018), Permeated Perspective (Doosan Gallery, New York, 2013), Double Fantasy (Genichiro-Inokuma Museum of Contemporary Art, Kagawa, 2009) and Fast Break (PKM Gallery, Beijing, 2007).

 Solo Exhibitions